mars-college/mars.college/_posts/2022-07-18-design-fabrication.md

 We are [accepting applications](https://docs.google.com/forms/d/e/1FAIpQLSdGwGCCvEFTOb4yauRoDrtShIVjVyNCZG7CtRjMzhqo8ghdRQ/viewform) now and will begin the initial design and research phase as soon as we have serious people onboard.
 Hope is that we will have a good idea about who we want to work with and what we want to build by the beginning of September when we’ll send invitations.
 We would like people to arrive in early October.
 Once people are here we will build out the workshop and begin assembling a prototype.
 Once we are confident we have a viable model, build process and team we can shift into production.
 We will wind down production and sell whatever trailers we have built in April.

+## Stages

+Online Research - Define the goals for the initial model and choose the platform and parts to use. (begins now)

+Prototype - Pull these pieces together to build a prototype and establish a production process. (begins in October)

+Production - Work in a small team to construct high quality trailers over the course of a season. (begins in January)

 ## Money

 There’s no cost to participate.
 Materials and tools will be available to people during the prototype phase.
 Teams selected to go into production will be given loans to buy materials for the production units.
 Loans will be repaid upon sale of the units in April with left over money shared between participants.
 There is no stipend, so ideally participants have money for food and other essentials.
 If this is an issue let us know in the application.